chainguard-dev/terraform-provider-chainguard/docs/resources/identity_provider.md

   parent_id   = "foo/bar"
-  name        = "my customer idp" description = "for my team" oidc {
+  name        = "my customer idp" description = "for my team"
+  # The default role must be a built in role,
+  # or belong to the parent group or one of its ancestors.
+  default_role = "foo/bar/role-id"
+  oidc {
     issuer            = "https://issuer.example.com"
     cliend_id         = "client id"